 I want to take care of my family.

-They don't say, I want to have it all.
+They don't say, I want it all.

-When they say, I want it all, they're not talking about having both the female role and the man's role.
+When they say I want it all, they're not talking about having both the female role and the man's role.

 Women that want to say they want to have it all, they want both of those roles.